Gellan gum: Microbiological gelling agent

 Gellan gum is initially used as a gelling agent, alternative to agar, in microbiological culture.
 It is able to withstand 120 °C heat.
 It was identified as an especially useful gelling agent in culturing thermophilic microorganisms.
-One needs only approximately half the amount of gellan gum as agar to reach an equivalent gel strength, though the exact texture and quality depends on the concentration of the divalent cations present.
+One needs only approximately half the concentration of gellan gum as agar to reach an equivalent gel strength, though the exact texture and quality depends on the concentration of the divalent cations present.

 Gellan gum is also used as gelling agent in plant cell culture on Petri dishes, as it provides a very clear gel, facilitating light microscopical analyses of the cells and tissues.
 Although advertised as being inert, experiments with the moss Physcomitrella patens have shown that choice of the gelling agent—agar or Gelrite—does influence phytohormone sensitivity of the plant cell culture.

 Food science

 As a food additive, gellan gum was first approved for food use in Japan (1988).
-Gellan gum has subsequently been approved for food, non-food, cosmetic and pharmaceutical uses by many other countries such as US, Canada, China, Korea and the European Union etc. It is widely used as a thickener, emulsifier, and stabilizer.
+Gellan gum has subsequently been approved for food, non-food, cosmetic and pharmaceutical uses by many other jurisdictions such as the US, Canada, China, Korea and the European Union.
+It is widely used as a thickener, emulsifier, and stabilizer.
 It has E number E418.
 It was an integral part of the now defunct Orbitz soft drink.

 It is used as the gelling agent, as an alternative to gelatin, in the manufacture of vegan varieties of "gum" candies.

 It is used in plant-based milks to keep plant protein suspended in the milk.
 Gellan has also become popular in haute cuisine, and in particular in molecular gastronomy and other scientifically-informed schools of cooking, to make flavorful gels; British chef Heston Blumenthal and American chef Wylie Dufresne are generally considered to be the earliest chefs to incorporate gellan into high-end restaurant cooking, but other chefs have since adopted the innovation.

 Gellan gum, when properly hydrated, can be used in ice cream and sorbet recipes that behave as a fluid gel after churning.
-The benefit of using gellan gum is that the ice cream or sorbet can be set in a dish of flaming alcohol without actually melting.
+Using gellan gum, the ice cream or sorbet can be set in a dish of flaming alcohol without melting.